kihwan-yu/kihwan-yu.github.io/research.md

 ## Working Papers

-* [**Spatial Differentiation in Pricing Strategy of Restaurant Businesses: An Explorative Study with Web- Scrapped Data from a Delivery Application.**] (with Y. Kim, K. Yu, S. Kim, N. Widmar, and J. Jung)
+* **Spatial Differentiation in Pricing Strategy of Restaurant Businesses: An Explorative Study with Web- Scrapped Data from a Delivery Application.** (with Y. Kim, K. Yu, S. Kim, N. Widmar, and J. Jung)

 ## Work in Progress

-* **Inference on Counterfactual Transition Matrices** (with Chengye Jia and Karen Yan)
+* **not yet** (with Chengye Jia and Karen Yan)